ansys/pyaedt/README.rst

 What is PyAEDT?
 ---------------
-PyAEDT is a Python library that interacts directly with the AEDT API to make scripting simpler for the end user.
-Its architecture can be reused for all AEDT 3D products (HFSS, Icepak, Maxwell 3D, and Q3D Extractor), 2D tools, and Ansys Mechanical.
-It also provides support for circuit tools like Nexxim and system simulation tools like Twin Builder.
-Finally it provides scripting capabilities in Ansys layout tools like HFSS 3D Layout and EDB.
-Its class and method structures simplify operation for the end user while reusing information as much as possible across the API.
+PyAEDT is a Python library that interacts directly with the AEDT API to make scripting simpler .
+Its architecture can be reused for all Ansys Electronics Desktop (AEDT) 3D products (HFSS, Icepak, Maxwell 3D, and Q3D Extractor), 2D tools, and Ansys Mechanical.
+PyAEDT also provides support for circuit tools like Nexxim and system simulation tools like Twin Builder.
+Finally, it provides scripting capabilities in Ansys layout tools like HFSS 3D Layout and EDB.
+The PyAEDT class and method structures simplify operation while reusing information as much as possible across the API.

 Install on CPython from PyPI
 ----------------------------
-You can install PyAEDT on CPython 3.7 through 3.10 from PyPI:
+You can install PyAEDT on CPython 3.7 through 3.10 from PyPI with this command:

 .. code:: python

     pip install pyaedt

-Install PyAEDT with all extra packages (matplotlib, numpy, pandas, pyvista):
+To install PyAEDT with all extra packages (Matplotlib, NumPy, Pandas, and PyVista), use this command:

 .. code:: python

     pip install pyaedt[full]

-You can also install PyAEDT from Conda-Forge:
+You can also install PyAEDT from Conda-Forge with this command:

 .. code:: python

     conda install -c conda-forge pyaedt

-PyAEDT remains compatible with Ironpython and can be still used in AEDT Framework.
+PyAEDT remains compatible with IronPython and can be still used in the AEDT Framework.

 About PyAnsys
 -------------